finity69x2/fan-mode-button-row/info.md

-Provides a means to program 3 preset speed percentage settings for fans selectable from a Lovelace button row.
+Provides a means to program 3 preset mode settings for fans selectable from a Lovelace button row.

 ## NOTE: You must be on Home Assistant V2021.3.X or higher to use this plug-in